 In addition the data basis has improved.
 The real growth in waste amounts is therefore less than the statistics suggest.

-Since the peak in 2004, the quantity of hazardous waste treated in unknown ways in Norway has declined by 46 per cent.
+Since the peak in 2004, the quantity of hazardous waste treated in unknown ways in Norway has declined by about 60 per cent.
 The main causes are increased collection of oil-contaminated hazardous waste and less creosote-containing wood going astray.
-In 2012, the quantity of hazardous waste treated in unknown ways, was less than five percent.

 It also appears that households have become better at delivering hazardous waste for approved treatment.
-According to Statistics Norway, the households delivered 39 000 tonnes in 2012, an increase of 7000 tonnes from the previous year.
+According to Statistics Norway, the households delivered 37 000 tonnes in 2013.
+Impregnated wood, paint residues and waste oil constitute the main components.